Melissa Conrad Stöppler, MD

 - How can I get a good night's sleep?

 - Find a local Sleep Specialist in your town

 What are the stages of sleep?

-There are two general states of sleep: 1) rapid eye movement (REM) sleep, and 2) non-rapid eye movement (NREM) sleep.
-NREM sleep is further subdivided into stages (see below).
+There are two general states of sleep: rapid eye movement (REM) sleep and non-rapid eye movement (NREM) sleep.
+NREM sleep is further subdivided (see below).

-2. NREM (non-rapid eye movement): NREM sleep has traditionally been considered to be divided into 4 stages.
-However, new guidelines from the American Academy of Sleep Medicine (AASM) published in 2007 have recharacterized NREM sleep as occurring in 3 stages, according to the pattern of brain electrical activity:
+- NREM (non-rapid eye movement): NREM sleep occurs in 3 stages, according to the pattern of brain electrical activity:

 - Stage N3 sleep has been called deep sleep, delta sleep, or slow wave sleep.
 This stage accounts for about 20% of sleep in young adults.

 Disruptions in the entire sleep cycle or in the individual phases are believed to account for the various types of sleep disorders.

 How long does it take to get REM sleep?

 Sleep typically occurs in cycles that range from 90 to 120 minutes in length, with 4 to 5 cycles occurring during each night's sleep.
 In the first half of the night, there is a transition from wakefulness into stage N1 sleep, then to stages N2, and N3.
 Stages N2 and N3 then reappear, followed by the first instance of REM sleep.
 Cycles of stage N2 and REM sleep alternate with each other for the second half of the night.
 Typically, there is a greater portion of N sleep in the first half of the night and REM sleep in the later portion of the night.